The aim of the

 appropriately with enough available trait information for species and

-We can use the filtered datasets to proceed with our analyses using
+formulas., however, we can use the filtered datasets to proceed with our

-where you should use your preferred packages to compute functional
+analyses This is where you should use your preferred packages to compute

 .